Lokad/ILPack/README.md

 Exports a .NET type to a serialized assembly, with support for dynamic assemblies (i.e. custom IL generation).
-This library is intended as a drop-in replacement for the `AssemblyBuilder.Save` method which existed since .NET 1.1 but that as not been ported to .NET Core 3.0.
+This library is intended as a drop-in replacement for the `AssemblyBuilder.Save` method which existed since .NET 1.1 but that has not been ported to .NET Core 3.0.

 To install with NuGet: